emacs-mirror/emacs/mps/manual/source/glossary/s.rst

-        In :term:`Java`, an object is *softly reachable* if it is not :term:`strongly reachable` and there is a path from the :term:`roots <root>` to it that contains at least one :term:`soft reference` but no :term:`weak (2) <weak reference (2)>` or :term:`phantom references <phantom reference>`.
+        In :term:`Java`, an object is *softly reachable* if it is not :term:`strongly reachable` and there is a path from the :term:`roots` to it that contains at least one :term:`soft reference` but no :term:`weak (2) <weak reference (2)>` or :term:`phantom references`.

-        When the Java :term:`collector (1)` determines that an object is softly reachable, it has the option of clearing the soft references involved, which will usually allow the object to be :term:`recycled <recycle>`.
+        When the Java :term:`collector (1)` determines that an object is softly reachable, it has the option of clearing the soft references involved, which will usually allow the object to be :term:`recycled`.
 The idea is that they will only be cleared if the process is running short of :term:`memory (2)`.
-        If it is done, all soft references involved are cleared, so that the object is no longer softly reachable, and any affected :term:`reference objects <reference object>` which
-        are registered with a queue are enqueued.
+If it is done, all soft references involved are cleared, so that the object is no longer softly reachable, and any affected :term:`reference objects` which are registered with a queue are enqueued.

         .. seealso:: :term:`reachability <reachable>`, :term:`weakly reachable`, :term:`phantom reachable`.